Copperheads get their name, unsurprisingly, from their bronze-hued heads.

 Where To Find the Copperhead

 A. contortrix is native to the United States.
 It is found in southern Massachusetts, south to Georgia, west to Texas and northern Mexico, and as far north as Illinois and Ohio.
-Its wide geographic range has caused the snake to adapt to a variety of habitats such as open woods, oases, and edges of wetlands.
-Other habitats are areas near rivers and rocky outcrops.
-It also lives around human habitation, including construction sites.
-When it’s time to hibernate the snake prefers logs, stumps, crevices, caves, and the foundations of buildings that have a south or west exposure.
+Its wide geographic range means the snake to adapt to a variety of habitats such as open woods and edges of wetlands.
+The copperhead also occurs in areas near rivers and rocky outcrops.
+Its innate adaptability allows it to live in neighborhoods and around homes, which causes unintended interactions.
+When it’s time to brumate (reptile version of hibernation) the snake finds a safe place where it can hide for a couple of months until the weather warms.
+A hollow log, rock crevice, the crawlspace under a home also works well!

 Copperhead Scientific Name

 Agkistrodon contortrix can be interpreted as a “fishhook toothed snake with twisted bands down its back.”
-Agkistrodon comes from the Greek ancistro, which means “hooked” and odon, which means “tooth.”
+Agkistrodon comes from the Greek ankistro, which means “hooked” and odon, which means “tooth.”
 Contortrix comes from the Latin contortus, which can mean “twisted,” “complex” or “intricate” and refers to the beautiful hourglass patches on the snake’s back that help in its identification.
-There are four subspecies according to the Integrated Taxonomic Information System.
+There are two species and four subspecies and according to the Integrated Taxonomic Information System.
 They are:

-The four subspecies of A. contortrix cited by ITIS are similar in looks and size but differ in location.
-The southern copperhead, which is A. contortrix contortrix is found in eastern Texas and eastern Oklahoma and ranges north to Nebraska and east to Illinois, Ohio, Pennsylvania, New York, Connecticut, and Massachusetts.
-Despite its name of a southern copperhead, it’s actually not found in Georgia or Florida.
+- Southern copperhead (Agkistrodon contortrix contortrix) is found in eastern Texas and eastern Oklahoma and ranges north to Nebraska and east to Illinois, Ohio, Pennsylvania, New York, Connecticut, and Massachusetts.

 Copperhead Population & Conservation Status